Bagumbayan, Sultan Kudarat

 Bagumbayan, officially the Municipality of Bagumbayan (Banwa sang Bagumbayan; Inged nu Bagumbayan, Jawi: ايڠد نو باڬومباين; Bayan ng Bagumbayan), is a municipality in the province of Sultan Kudarat, Philippines.
-According to the 2020 census, it has a population of 68,947 people.
+According to the 2024 census, it has a population of 69,830 people.

 History

-The municipality of Bagumbayan was transferred from Cotabato Province to Province of Sultan Kudarat on November 22, 1973, by presidential decree 341 by President Ferdinand E. Marcos.
+The municipality of Bagumbayan was transferred from the dissolved province of Cotabato to the province of Sultan Kudarat on November 22, 1973, by virtue of Presidential Decree No. 341 signed by President Ferdinand E. Marcos.
+On February 17, 1989, barangay Langgal was separated from Bagumbayan to become part of the newly established municipality of Senator Ninoy Aquino by virtue of Republic Act No. 6712.

 Geography

 Barangays

 Bagumbayan is politically subdivided into 19 barangays.
 Each barangay consists of puroks while some have sitios.